Afghanistan travel advice

 Photography

-It’s illegal to photograph government buildings, military installations and palaces.
-Seek permission from locals before taking their photograph.
+It’s illegal to take photographs of government buildings, military installations and personnel and palaces.
+Seek permission before taking photographs.

 2SLGBTQI+ persons

 Afghan law explicitly prohibits same-sex sexual relations.
-This prohibition is being upheld by the Afghan authorities.
-Moreover, homosexuality isn’t socially tolerated.
+This prohibition is being upheld by the Afghan de facto authorities.
+Homosexuality isn’t socially accepted.

-2SLGBTQI+persons could be discriminated against based on their sexual orientation, gender identity, gender expression, or sex characteristics.
-They could face physical attacks and arrest under several charges, including sodomy and illegal extramarital sexual relations.
+2SLGBTQI+persons are discriminated against based on their sexual orientation, gender identity, gender expression, or sex characteristics.
+They could be arrested under several charges, including sodomy and illegal extramarital sexual relations

 2SLGBTQI+ persons should carefully consider the risks of travelling to Afghanistan.